lextm/jekyll-theme-chirpy/_posts/2008-5-7-delphi-roadmap-oxygen-and-jcf-update.md

 http://dn.codegear.com/article/36620
 <!--more-->

-From now on, there is no more Chrome and RemObjects uses Oxygen for this kind of Object Pascal for .NET and Mono instead.
-Have to say that Delphi guys will envy Oxygen guys somehow because Oxygen has a nice parallel library.
+From now on, there is no more Chrome and RemObjects uses Oxygene for this kind of Object Pascal for .NET and Mono instead.
+Have to say that Delphi guys will envy Oxygene guys somehow because Oxygene has a nice parallel library.
 But do you remember Allen Bauers's thread on parallel programming?
 Seems that something wonderful would come to Delphi, too.

 http://blogs.codegear.com/abauer/category/parallel-programming